 Happy Holidays!
 The holidays may look a little different this year, but wherever you are, you could probably use a cocktail.
-Our last Quarantine Cocktail Recipes to Spice Up Your Routine was a hit, so we slapped on a Santa hat, sprinkled a little magic, and found some new ones.
-Enjoy these holiday cocktail recipes to try!
+Our last Quarantine Cocktail Recipes to Spice Up Your Routine was a hit.
+So, we slapped on a Santa hat, sprinkled a little magic, and found some new ones.
+There is so much choice out there for some exciting cocktail recipes that are fitting for the chillier months such as a banana split cocktail or white snowball.

 Wow, if something screams “candy cane” plus “Christmas” it’s this, baby.
 I’m dying to try this and it feels like the perfect dessert holiday cocktail.